crustyoldhuman/ProperDim/README.md

 <p align="center"><img width="425" src="https://github.com/user-attachments/assets/49835cf3-5513-428e-9361-a5dd81ad65e9" /></p>
 <p>The <b>Options</b> tab provides some quality of life program features for the user.
 Here you can enable auto-start when Windows boots, change the behavior of the "Close" button on the Controls window, and whether to display or hide the main window when ProperDim starts up.
 You can also swap the left and right mouse click actions on the system tray icon if you'd like the tray menu behavior to match the Windows Volume icon.
 Finally, there are two red buttons for resetting the displays within the dimming system and clearing the event schedule.
 With these, you can reset the dimming system if something goes wonky or restart your schedule from a clean slate.</p>

+<h3 align="center">Multiple Monitor Support</h3>
+<p>Additional screens that are connected via traditional cables (HDMI, etc.) and natively support gamma adjustment are all fully supported.
+This represents the large majority of usage cases, so you should be fine.
+If you are using a USB cable or wireless methods to connect to your secondary displays, they will likely ignore the first half of the brightness slider entirely.
+These types of connections will straight up lie to Windows about their capabilities, masquerading as genuine displays when they aren't.
+The only real solution I found was maintaining a complete list of displays and their functions on a cloud server for reference which is completely oustide the intended scope of the project, so I begrudgingly accepted defeat on this.</p>

 ## Usage & Licensing